 We believe by speaking out as people living in recovery, or as family, friends and supporters of those affected by addiction, we save lives.
 Through our personal stories and shared experience, we hope to inspire others to join us.

 Together, we demonstrate the power and proof of recovery from addiction.

 ABOUT RECOVERY DAY OTTAWA

-Foster hope for those who still suffer from the disease of addiction
+- Foster hope for those who still suffer in active addiction

 - Reduce barriers of stigma and discrimination directed towards those affected by addiction

 - Engage the broader community in support of addiction recovery

 - Build a platform for dialogue on increased resources for new and existing services in our community